thejeffreyli/gui_msa/DevLog.md

     Given polynomial order: 4
     Given symmetry: 2 2 1
     Number of coefficients is: 323
+* Testing inputs and outputs.
+* Explanation: User inputs three values into GUI.
+GUI will output and display five values for user.
+User can decide to proceed or not to proceed given information.

 ### March 9, 2022 (Day 2)
 Updates:
 * Implementing backend logic for inputs and outputs.
+This includes number inputs and button functions.

 ### March 11, 2022 (Day 3)
 Updates:
-* Update values for outputs into display.
+* Display output values onto GUI.
-*
+* Designed template for remaining workflow.
+Example process shown below.
 We can apply weight in the fitting, and the weight of each point is given by wt = E0/(E0+dE), where dE is the energy of that point relative to the minium.
 E0 is a user-specified parameter (in unit Hartree).